Lantmännen Research Foundation

-Research findings should contribute to knowledge that can eventually be implemented within Lantmännen businesses or on our owners’ farms.
+Research findings should contribute to knowledge to be implemented within Lantmännen businesses or on our owners’ farms.

 Three focus areas

-You can read about the type of projects we are looking for in the call for proposals.
+Read about the type of projects we are looking for in the call texts under each focus area below.
 If you have a project idea that spans more than one focus area, you are welcome to contact us, and we will then help you choose the right area for your application.

 Are you interested in applying for funding from our research foundation?
 Here are the criteria we look at when evaluating applications.

 - Does the application contain a current description of the background and state of knowledge?

 - Are the selected materials and methods validated and relevant to the research question?

 -Are the proposed materials and methods available within reasonable time?

 - Is the material and the method unique in any way?